piodag/piodag.github.io/_posts/2024-4-3-BDpower.md

 precision data set is not found in Bayesian Deming regressions.

 The power curve of the frequentist Deming with bootstrap / BCa CI is almost indistinguishable from its Bayesian non robust counterpart.
-Also the Bayesian Deming regression run with df=5 is indistinguishable.
+The Bayesian Deming regression run with df=5 is also indistinguishable.
 The Bayesian regression run at df=1 shows a lower acceptance at slope = 1, as expected from previous experiments about Type I error.
 The df=2 model shows also some lower ratio at slope = 1 but the difference with df=5 is